2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/echo test source code/README.md

-Sorry about the spaghetti, will comment the code some time later.
+Sorry about the spaghetti code, will comment the code some time later.